Photo Taking, Editing and Sharing

 - If you want to tag a post you've already uploaded, just include your #hashtag in a comment on your photo

 - Numbers are allowed in hashtags.
-However, special characters, such as $ or %, will not work.
+However, special characters, such as $ or %, won't work.

-- You can only tag your own posts, not other users' photos/videos.
+- You can only tag your own posts, not other people's photos/videos.

-- The limit on the number of tags you can use on a post is 30.
-If you include more than 30 tags on a single photo/video, your comment will fail to post.
+- You can use up to 30 tags on a post.
+If you include more than 30 tags on a single photo/video, your comment won't post.

-- Older versions of Apple iOS do not support tapping on hashtags.
-Instead, search hashtags by navigating to the Profile tab > Search Instagram > Tags.
+- Older versions of Apple iOS don't support tapping on hashtags.
+Instead, search hashtags by navigating to the Explore tab > Search users and hashtags > Hashtags.

 Editing and Deleting

-You can delete comments you wrote on other peoples photos or videos, as well as comments others leave on your posts.
-To delete a comment:Apple iOS Devices
+You can delete comments you wrote on other people's photos or videos, as well as comments people leave on your posts.
+To delete a comment:iPhone and iPad

-- Swipe your finger to the right over the comment you'd like to delete in order to reveal a trash can icon & a reply icon
+- Swipe your finger to the left over the comment you'd like to delete

-- Tap the trash can icon and select to Delete & Report Abuse or Delete
+- Tap and then choose if you want to Delete or Delete & Report Abuse

-- Tap the pencil icon in the top right corner of the comments screen
+- Tap the pencil icon in the top-right of the comments screen

-- Tap the red X next to the comment you'd like to delete, then Delete
+- Tap the red x next to the comment you'd like to delete, then tap Delete

 - tap the ... link in the bottom right of your post